jchris/manifest/README.markdown

 Get the latest version from [the google project page](http://code.google.com/p/git-repo/downloads/list).

+You may have to edit the repo source code with this line if Google Code is broken as it often is:

+    REPO_URL='git://github.com/optedoblivion/repo.git'

+And then run repo with the `--no-repo-verify` option to skip the code signing check.
+This is dirty but it's better than waitin for Google Code to come back online.

 ## Clone the Manifest

 For `<branch_name>` below, you probably want to use `branch-2.0.xml` unless you are working on a